ykadosh/ColorRotator.js/README.md

 # color-rotator
-A jQuery plugin for rotating colors of various CSS properties
+A jQuery plugin for automatic color rotation in various CSS properties